Data Warehouse Developer

 Job Overview

-The Data Warehouse Developer is a key member of the Digital Data & Technology (DDaT) Development team, adding value for our patients through improving and developing information services across the Trust and the wider health and care system.
-You will ensure the data is an effective component of the Trust’s Digital Data & Technology target operating model, working alongside others to deliver continuous overall improvement.
-This role is part of supporting the ‘engine room’ of DDaT operations, transitioning from outsourced arrangements to an in-house delivery model.
-The post holder will be responsible for the maintenance and development of the Data Warehouse and BI architecture, including performance, maintainability and scalability, in a secure, governed and well‑architected data infrastructure.
+The Data Warehouse Developer is a key member of the Digital Data & Technology (DDaT) Development team, adding value for our patients through improving and developing information services across the Trust and wider health and care system.
+They will ensure the information is an effective component of the Trust’s Digital Data & Technology target operating model, working alongside others, delivering continuous overall improvement.
+This role is part of supporting the “engine room” of DDaT operations, transitioning from outsourced arrangements to an in-house delivery model.
+The post holder will be responsible for the maintenance and development of the Data Warehouse and BI architecture including performance, maintainability and scalability, along with a secure, governed and well‑architected data infrastructure.

 Key Responsibilities